PowerShell/ProjectMercury/docs/development/CreatingAnAgent.md

 Be sure to put this code after definition of the `$shell_dir`, `$app_out_dir`, and `$AgentToInclude`.
 Also add the name of the agent to the `$AgentToInclude` array and parameter validation.

 ```powershell
 $AgentToInclude ??= @('openai-gpt', 'interpreter', 'ollama')
 ```

 ### Step 3: Implement the agent class

-Now lets start building the agent, modify the `Class1.cs` file to implement the `ILLMAgent` interface.
-We suggest renaming the file to `OllamaAgent.cs` and the class to `OllamaAgent`.
-We have also added a number of packages that will be useful as we develop the agent.
+To being the creation of the agent, modify the `Class1.cs` file to implement the `ILLMAgent` interface.
+We suggest renaming the file to `OllamaAgent.cs` and the rename class to `OllamaAgent`.
+We've also added some packages that are used by the code in the implementation.

 ```csharp
 using System.Diagnostics;